uc-cdis/cloud-automation/tf_files/aws/modules/admin-vm/README.md

 ## 2. Overview

-The CSOC account is conceptualized to represent a centralized magement account for all commoms account.
-The commonds account, conceptually, would act like child accounts for CSOC.
+The CSOC account is conceptualized to represent a centralized management account for all commons account.
+The commons account, conceptually, would act like child accounts for CSOC.

 **TODO** Add diagram that explain VPC peering.